 All observations are logged in a MySQL data base.
-To see the content of the data base, call the program
+To see the content of the data base, call the program obslog on observer2.
+For more information see Obslogger.

 Once you have found your observations in the Obslogger, the log can be saved in a text file that can be used as an input file for the further data reduction below.